Powered by

 Will it rain in September?

 According to the Meteorological Department, Madhya Pradesh has received 17% less rainfall than the average since June 1.
-There was a pause in the rains in the month of August, while less rain is expected in September.
+There was a pause in the rains in August, while less rain is expected in September.
 If the predictions by the Meteorological department are correct then all the Kharif crops including paddy and soybean will be severely impacted.

 Farmers Welfare and Agriculture Development Department, In-charge Joint Director BL Bilaiya says that